 Domesticated horses are prone to ulcers because of their biology and how we feed and manage them.
 Horses evolved to spend up to 16 hours a day grazing grass and forages.
 Their stomach produces acid continuously regardless of whether there is feed in the stomach.

 As a horse grazes, a continuous flow of saliva helps to neutralize stomach acid, keeping the pH level at four or greater for most of the day.
 However, problems can occur when a horse has limited access to forage and this acid attacks the lining of the stomach and gut.

 The high grain diets often fed to performance horses lead to the production of volatile fatty acids (VFAs).
 This can further contribute to ulcer development, as VFAs can damage cells of the stomach.

 In addition, stress is a major risk factor for ulcers.
 Physical and environmental stressors such as intense exercise, stall confinement, and transport stress are common in performance horses and increase the risk of EGUS.

-Social stressors like changes in the herd group or changes to the environment and routine can cause stress in the horse.
+Social stressors, such as changes in the herd group or changes to the environment and routine, can cause stress in the horse.